 - Multistate Performance Tests (MPTs) are available on NCBE’s website.
 Why the MPTs?
 Because they’re similar and also 90 minutes long.
 The NCBE also puts up a point sheet that explains what you should have written about in a given MPT.

-- Practice with the legacy PTs anyway.
+- Practice with the legacy PTs anyway, while keeping in mind what the new 90-minute format feels like.
 This is what I’d do.
 Yes, they’re 3 hours long, but here are the key benefits:

 - (1) You have many more practice PTs available that you can work with.
 Unlike essays and the MBE (deep review), PTs are better dealt with through quantity.
 At the end of the day, almost all PTs are objective or persuasive in nature.
 Thus, you’ll get the most bang for your time buck by directing your focus to how to form objective and persuasive arguments with various memos and briefs in the California style of PTs.